-- – Paulo Coelho
+- – Washington Irving

 Talk to people about your loss and pain.
 Don’t hide or deny your feelings.
 Let people know that you need them and ask for help.
 Consider writing a letter to family and friends outlining your needs.
 Be patient with those that don’t know what to say.
 Talk about your loved one, and share your precious memories.
 Be grateful for those with the courage to hear your pain and stay with you on this journey.
 Always remember that you can always talk to God through prayer.